Croatia in the Eurovision Song Contest 1996

-Croatia selected its entry for the 1996 Eurovision Song Contest through the "Dora 1996" contest, which was held on 3 March 1996, organised by the Croatian national broadcaster Hrvatska radiotelevizija (HRT) in Opatija.
-The winner was Maja Blagdan with "Sveta ljubav".
+Croatia was represented at the Eurovision Song Contest 1996 with the song "Sveta ljubav", written by Zrinko Tutić, and performed by Maja Blagdan.
+The Croatian participating broadcaster, Croatian Radiotelevision (HRT), selected its entry through Dora 1996.

 Before Eurovision

 Dora 1996

-HRT organised the Dora contest to select the Croatian entry to the Eurovision Song Contest 1996, held in Opatija.
-The national contest consisted of a televised final with 20 songs selected from a public call for submissions from songwriters and composers.
+Croatian Radiotelevision (HRT) organised Dora 1996 to select its entry in the Eurovision Song Contest 1996.
+The national selection, held on 3 March 1996 in Opatija, consisted of a televised final with 20 songs selected from a public call for submissions from songwriters and composers.
 The winner was chosen by 20 regional juries.

 At Eurovision

 In 1996, for the only time in Eurovision history, an audio-only qualifying round of the 29 songs entered (excluding hosts Norway who were exempt) was held in March in order for the seven lowest-scoring songs to be eliminated before the final.
 "Sveta ljubav" received 30 points, placing 19th and thus qualifying for the final.